fansalon/TEspeX/README.md

 # TEspeX in wrapper mode

 The file while wrapper_slurm.py is the **SLURM** wrapper file.
-The  wrapper files have been written to fit the requirements of our system.
-Modify parameters as queue name, walltime, .., according to your machine settings.

-Once these parameters have been modified, you can proceed and use the wrapper_slurm.py script.
 To see the help, type:
 ```
 cd $tespex
 source activate TEspeX_deps